 - Delegate - Successful CNAs need help from time to time and know where to get it.
 Don't be afraid to ask colleagues to lend a hand when it's truly warranted.
 Insisting on taking care of everything yourself is a surefire way to get in over your head.

-- Avoid Distractions - The smallest interruptions can sidetrack even the most diligent CNAs.
+- Avoid Distractions - Even small interruptions can sidetrack CNAs.
 Interruptions are inevitable, but some can be avoided.
 For instance, turn off your smartphone during your shift.
 Don't browse social media or check personal emails while using the computer.
 Avoid chitchat with coworkers except for when you're on break.

 - Be Organized - Nothing can slow you down like being unable to find what you need when you need it.
 Keep your paperwork and workspace neat and tidy at all times.
 File important papers immediately.
 Avoid a cluttered desk by clearing it up every day before leaving.
 When it comes to effective time management as a CNA, being organized is more than half the battle.